2.1.6 Object Manager

 For a graph layer with Scatter, Line or Line+Symbol plots, selecting a single plot in Object Manager as shown below, will fade the other plots in the layer.
 Conversely, if you select a single plot in the graph window, other plots in the layer will be faded (see the Note below on @PSFF).

-- You are not allowed to select error bars separately, and if you select a plot which has error bars, the error bar will follow its parent plot to keep the actual color.
+- You cannot select error bars separately, and if you select a plot which has error bars, the error bar fade will follow the parent plot.

 - When there are multiple layers, Origin will check if the layers are overlapped.
 When you select a plot, Origin will fade out all other plots, including plots in the overlapped layer(s).
 Plots in layers that are not overlapped will not be faded.